Observing a Changing Hilbert-Space Inner Product

 In conclusion, we have three major results.
-First, we have operationalized Hilbert-space inner-product change in a way that is both observable and fully compatible with axiomatic quantum mechanics and hence never yields counterfactual claims.
-Inner-product change is achieved either by constructing a lossy channel to accommodate the effect of change in norm or by dilating to higher dimension but with preparation and measurement restricted to the lower-dimensional subspace.
-Consistency of our work is proven using $C^*$ algebra and representations.
+First, we have operationalized Hilbert-space inner-product change in a way that is both observable and fully compatible with axiomatic quantum mechanics.
+Physically we can understand this inner-product change as a lossy quantum operation effecting a change in norm.
+This lossy operation is reminiscent of how superluminality is reconciled by electromagnetic absorption~\cite{SKC93}, with loss in our case forbidding past counterfactual claims.
+Consistency of our work is proven using C$^*$ algebra and representations.
 Alternatively, our claims can be verified experimentally by conducting two physically distinct experiments.
-One experiment is for the lower-dimensional lossy channel and the other experiment is for the higher-dimensional unitary channel with both realizations yielding the same success ratio and measurement statistics for a given task.
+One experiment is for the lower-dimensional lossy quantum operation and the other experiment is for the higher-dimensional unitary channel with both realizations yielding the same success ratio and measurement statistics for a given task.
 Our theory fully explains unbroken PT-symmetric quantum mechanics in all its forms as being about changing Hilbert-space inner product and observing its consequences.
-Our scheme for simulating qubit PT-symmetric Hamiltonians only requires one extra Hilbert-space dimension and no interaction with the environment, which reduces resource requirements relative to existing schemes that use multiple subsystems and entangling operations~\cite{WLG+19,TWY+16,WLG+19,XWZ+19,GZL+21}.
+Our scheme for simulating qubit PT-symmetric Hamiltonians only requires one extra Hilbert-space dimension and no interaction with the environment, which eliminates the requirements for multiple subsystems and entangling operations used in existing schemes~\cite{GS08a,WLG+19,TWY+16,WLG+19,XWZ+19,GZL+21}.
+We also show how to simulate $d$-dimensional ($d\geq 2$) PT-symmetric Hamiltonians using $2d$ dimensions, as opposed to using $d^3$ dimensions in the Stinespring dilation approach.
 Our results open possibilities for simulating PT-symmetric dynamics on new experimental platforms, such as transmons, where high fidelity qutrit-unitary operations have already been demonstrated~\cite{BRS+20,KYSL20}.

-\acknowledgements We acknowledge the traditional owners of the land on which this work was undertaken at the University of Calgary: the Treaty 7 First Nations.
-This project is supported by the Government of Alberta and by the Natural Sciences and Engineering Research Council of Canada (NSERC).
+\acknowledgements This project is supported by the Government of Alberta and by the Natural Sciences and Engineering Research Council of Canada (NSERC).
 S.\ K.\ is grateful for a University of Calgary Eyes High International Doctoral Scholarship and an Alberta Innovates Graduate Student Scholarship.
 A.\ A.\ acknowledges support through a Killam 2020 Postdoctoral Fellowship.